Algorithmic Pirogov-Sinai theory: Sampling

 In order to sample from a polymer model we need one further assumption; we note this assumption is simple to verify in the examples of polymer models (Examples~~\ref{ex:HC-LD} and~\ref{ex:Ising-ExF}) that we have seen so far. \begin{assumption} For $z>0$ the weights $w(\gamma,z)$ are non-negative real numbers for all polymers $\gamma$.
 Moreover, we can compute an $\eps$-relative approximation to $w(\gamma,z)$ in time polynomial in $|\overline \gamma|$ and $1/\eps$. \end{assumption}

-Throughout this section we will make Assumption~\ref{asReal} holds.
+Throughout this section we will assume Assumption~\ref{asReal} holds.
 In this case, given a polymer model on a graph $G$ and a real number $z>0$ the \emph{probability measure $\mu_{G}$ associated to the polymer model} is

 where $Z(G,z)$ is the polymer partition function defined in~\eqref{eqPolymerPartition}.
-Under the conditions for which we obtain an FPTAS for $Z(G,z)$ we obtain an efficient sampling algorithm. \begin{theorem} Under the conditions of Theorem~\ref{thmPolymerApprox} and Assumption~\ref{asReal}, for any positive real number $0<z<\del$ there is an efficient sampling algorithm for $\mu_G$ for all $G \in \mathfrak G$. \end{theorem}
+Under the conditions for which we obtain an FPTAS for $Z(G,z)$ we obtain an efficient sampling algorithm. \begin{theorem} Under the conditions of Lemma~\ref{thmPolymerApproxGen} and Assumption~\ref{asReal}, for any positive real number $0<z<\del$ there is an efficient sampling algorithm for $\mu_G$ for all $G \in \mathfrak G$. \end{theorem}

 We will begin by describing an idealized sampling algorithm which returns an exact sample from $\mu_G$ by sampling a configuration $\Gamma$ one polymer at a time.
 We will then describe how to turn this into an efficient approximate sampling algorithm.